 [When you purchase items through links on our site, we may earn an affiliate commission from those sales.]

-For $299, you get a full standalone headset that requires no other equipment, with a selection of some of the best experiences and games on any platform.
-However, the big trade-off is that you need to log in to a Facebook account to even use the headset.
-If you’re an existing Oculus user, you’ll need to merge your Oculus and Facebook accounts together — all your content, and your access to the headset, will be dependent on your Facebook account.
+The headset was introduced in 2020 with a mandatory Facebook login policy.
+For existing Oculus users, merging your Oculus and Facebook accounts together is the only option.
+On a Quest 2, all your content, and your access to the headset, will be dependent on your Facebook account.
 If you want to get rid of your account for reasons outside of VR, all of your content will go with it.

 Valve Index — Best PC VR Headset, Most Immersive Headset